 The current flows from north to south; however, a strong subsurface countercurrent with numerous points and coves sets up swirls and eddies that make navigation dangerous to the inexperienced.

 There are three suspension toll bridges over the Bosphorus Strait.

 - The first bridge is streching between Beylerbeyi neighbourhood on the Asian side and Ortaköy neighbourhood on the European side.
 It was opened in 1973 and was called as "Bogazici (Bosphorus) Bridge", then in July 2016 it's named as "Martyrs of July 15th" dedicated to the victims died during the failed coup attemp of 15th of July 2016.
 It's 1074 meters (1175 yards) long, has 6 lanes, and 165 meters (540 feet) high pillars.

 - The second bridge streches between Anadolu Hisari and Rumeli Hisari.
 It was opened in 1988 and is called as "Fatih Sultan Mehmet Bridge" (abv.
 FSM).
 It's 1090 meters (1192 yards) long, has 8 lanes, 65 meters high from the water.

 - The third bridge is located at the entrance from the Black Sea, streching between Garipçe village on the European side and Poyrazköy village on the Asian side.
 It was inagurated in 2016 and called as "Yavuz Sultan Selim Bridge" (abv.
 YSS).
 It's 1408 meters (1540 yards) long between two pillars, 59 meters (65 yards) wide with 8 lanes + 2 rail lines, and 322 meters (1056 feet) high pillars, one of the biggest suspension bridges in the world.

-There is also a tunnel under the Bosphorus, called Marmaray, which was opened in October 2013.
+There are also two tunnels under the Bosphorus.
+One of them is called Marmaray, which was opened in October 2013.
 This tunnel is for the subway system.
-Another tunnel is being constructed and planned to be completed by the end of 2016.
-The second tunnel is called "Eurasia Tunnel" and it will be for cars only.
+The other one was opened to service in December 2016.
+The second tunnel is a "double-deck" and is called "Eurasia Tunnel", it is for cars and minibuses only.